dvcoders/15fa-intro-web/reference/README.md

 Earlier we talked about [clients and servers](https://github.com/dvcoders/intro-web#what-is-a-client-what-is-a-server).
 Now, we're going to talk about a *protocol* which is simply a standard for enabling the connection, communication, and data transfer between two places on a network.

-There are a few type of protocols which are used on the web: HTTP, HTTPS, FTP, and WebSockets.

-For the sake of convenience we are going to familiarize you with HTTP (the most common protocol between clients and servers).

 To double back to our restaurant example from earlier, there are **four primary actions** in an HTTP request which describe what interactions the client and server are able to have.

 | METHOD | MEANING                                                                                                          | RESPONSE                                                                                                                                                                                                  |